-The Income Tax Act of Canada permits employees to deduct certain expenses from their taxable income where those expenses are required to be incurred by their employer as part of their assigned duties.
-In order to claim these expenses, an employee must obtain from the employer the T2200 form certifying that certain conditions have been met.
+The Income Tax Act of Canada permits employees to deduct certain expenses from their taxable income where those expenses are required to be incurred by their Employer as part of their assigned duties.
+In order to claim these expenses, an Employee must obtain from the Employer the T2200 form certifying that certain conditions have been met.
 The Company shall complete the T2200 Form when requested to do so by an Employee.
-Such requests must be received by the Company prior to production wrap and the Company shall not unreasonably deny issuing an Employee same.
+Such requests must be received by the Company prior to principal photography wrap and the Company shall not unreasonably deny its issuance.

-18.7 The Company shall provide the Union with relevant payroll information upon request.
+- 18.7 The Company agrees to complete, validate or provide any necessary provincial or federal documentation, either electronically or in hard copy form, which may be required from time to time to verify an Employee's eligibility for certain government-sponsored programs, plans or incentives. - 18.8 The Company shall provide the Union with relevant payroll information upon request.
 The Company acknowledges that the Union is lawfully entitled to all relevant payroll information of the Employee represented by the Union whether those records are within the control of the Company or the control of its payroll service.
-Copies of paystubs shall be forwarded to the Union on a weekly basis.

-18.8 The Company shall not alter Employees' deal memos or time sheets without notification and explanation to the Employee and the Union.
+Copies of paystubs shall be forwarded to the Union on a weekly basis. - 18.9 The Company shall not alter Employees' deal memos or time sheets without notification and explanation to the Employee and the Union.
 In the event of a discrepancy between the Employee timesheet and the Departmental Daily Time Report, the Departmental DTR will be given precedence.

-18.9 The Company will not alter an Employee's Deal Memo without the consent of the Employee.
+18.10 The Company will not alter an Employee's Deal Memo without the consent of the Employee.

-18.10 Provision of Budget
+18.11 Provision of Budget

 Prior to the hiring of Employees for pre-production work, the Company shall submit a copy of the production budget to the Union.

-18.11 Representatives of the Union or retained professionals shall have the right to review the budget and make inquiries to the Company concerning the budget.
+Representatives of the Union or retained professionals shall have the right to review the budget and make inquiries to the Company concerning the budget.
 The Company agrees to cooperate and provide the additional information to the extent that it can reasonably do so.